-The patch management process is one of the core elements of an effective IT security policy.
+The Server Patch Management process is one of the core elements of an effective IT security policy.
 Small and Medium Businesses through to Enterprises run the risk of serious data security threats and non-compliance with data privacy regulations with end-of-life software patching.

 These are the best tools for Server Patch Management: